dafrito/parsegraph/README.md

 # What is parsegraph?

-Parsegraph is a platform-independent library to paint a graph of connected values in up to five directions.
+Parsegraph is a graphics-independent library to lay out a graph of connected DirectionNodes in up to five directions:

+- forward
+- backward
+- upward
+- downward
+- inward

 # What is DirectionNode?

 A DirectionNode is a class that can have DirectionNode "neighbors" in up to five
 directions:

-- inward
-- upward
-- downward
-- forward
-- backward

 A DirectionNode can also hold a value, optionally of a given type.